Loading...

 echo 'export PROJECT_ROOT=/home/dev/project' >> ~/.bashrc

-Appending the export line makes it load automatically for future interactive shells that read ~/.bashrc.
+Appending an export line ensures that future interactive shells that read ~/.bashrc set the variable automatically.

-Step 4 : Reload the shell configuration immediately.
+Step 4 : Reload the startup file in the current session.

 Command